ankurneog/transformers/README.md

 # transformers
-My take on transformers implementation with help from various sources publicly available in the internet
+transformers implementation from ground up with help from various sources publicly available in the internet.